dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">
 Sven Liebthal</h2>
-		<p>Team assistant</p>
+		<p>Team Assistant</p>
-		<p>Sven Liebthal works as a team assistant in the Computational Neurology group and brings in his economy and management expertise.
-After completing a commercial apprenticeship, he studied Economics with a focus on Logistics and then worked in this profession for over 10 years in the private sector before joining Ruhr University Bochum.</p>
+		<p>Sven Liebthal is the Computational Neurology Research Group's team assistant.
+After completing a commercial apprenticeship, he studied Economics with a focus on Logistics and then worked in this profession for over 10 years in the private sector before joining Ruhr University Bochum.
+He greatly adds to the group by bringing in his economic and managerial expertise.</p>
 	</div>
 </div>